Constantine III (Western Roman emperor): Background

 Following the death of the Roman emperor Theodosius I in 395 the Roman Empire was divided between his two sons: Arcadius became emperor of the Eastern Roman Empire and ten-year-old Honorius of the Western.
 Honorius was underage and the leading general Stilicho became hugely influential and the de facto commander-in-chief of the Roman armies in the west.

 During this period Roman Britain was suffering raids by the Scoti, Saxons and Picts.
 Sometime between 396 and 398 Stilicho is said by contemporary poet and speech writer Claudian to have ordered a campaign against the Picts, probably a naval campaign intended to suppress their seaborne raids on the east coast of Roman Britain.
 He may also have ordered campaigns against the Scoti and Saxons.
 Other interpretations suggest it went badly, or that troops defending Roman Britain defeated a Pictish invasion without external support.
 This is the last recorded Roman military campaign in Britain.
 Stilicho sent funds to strengthen the defences along Hadrian's Wall and the coastal defences at about the same time.

 In 401 or 402 Stilicho needed military manpower for wars with the Visigoths and the Ostrogoths and so stripped Hadrian's Wall of troops.
 The year 402 is the last date from which Roman coinage is found in large quantities in Britain, suggesting the Empire was no longer paying the troops who remained.
 Meanwhile, the Picts, Saxons and Scoti continued their raids, which may have increased in scope.
 In 405 the Irish king Niall of the Nine Hostages is described as having raided along the southern coast of Britain.

 Both the Eastern and Western Empires were suffering from incursions of large groups from Germanic tribes, whom the Romans referred to generically as "barbarians".
 In 406 a group of Alans and Goths led by Radagaisus invaded Italy.
 The group included women and children and is estimated to have been 90,000–100,000 strong, of whom more than 20,000 were fighting men.
 For six months they devastated northern Italy, capturing and sacking several cities.
 After concentrating his forces, Stilicho caught the Goths while they were besieging Florentia (modern Florence) and defeated them at the Battle of Faesulae; 12,000 prisoners joined the Roman army and so many captives were sold that the market in slaves collapsed.
-The Western Empire's problems with barbarian intruders were far from over.
+The Western Empire's problems with barbarian intruders were far from over, however.

 Life

-Little is known of Flavius Claudius Constantinus prior to his being declared emperor and taking the regnal name Constantine.
+Little is known of Constantine before he was declared emperor.
 His date and place of birth are unknown, as is his marital status.
 He had two sons, although their names prior to being given more regal-sounding ones are likewise unknown.
 Regarding his personal habits, one fifth-century historian described him as a glutton and another considered that his major flaw was being inconstant in his policies.